AntoniZap/IBM-Chatbot/README.md

 python3 app.py
 ```

-Please run the commands using bash, rather than powershell as it might not work using powershell (windows devices).
+Please note (for Windows devices) commands should be run via Bash.
+Please refrain from using of PowerShell as there are some errors that may occur.

 ## Running the Frontend